Yampss/Yampss/README.md

 - **Technologies:** Git, Streamlit, Machine Learning,Generative AI, NLP, LLMs

 ### Experience:
-- **Intern at Stem Robotics Int.
-(May 2023)**: Gained hands-on experience in robotics, learned about Arduino programming and other basics of robotics.
+- **Intern at Stem Robotics Int.**: Gained hands-on experience in robotics, learned about Arduino programming and other basics of robotics.

-### Projects:
+### Some interesting Projects:
 - **OpenAI-based Data App**: Built using Python and Django.
-- **ML Models**: Developed regression and SVM-based models for Diabetes Prediction and Rock vs Mine Detection.
+- **ML Models**: Developed regression and SVM-based models.
 - **Movie Recommender System**: Created using Similarity Search.
 - **Chat with PDF Application**: Developed using Streamlit and ChromaDB.
 - **Developing LLMs**.